Designations Congruent with Things: Chapter 14

 Hermann cannot quite make himself see it that way.

-He had wanted to win by using the Jaegers, by mapping the breach, even by building a Wall of infinite potential energy.
-He had wanted to win with anything but Newton’s ridiculous plan to make himself the fulcrum of an attempt to leverage a wartime advantage across dimensions.
+He’d wanted to win by using Jaegers, by mapping the Breach, even by building a blasted Wall of infinite potential energy.
+He’d wanted to win with anything but Newton’s ridiculous plan to make himself the fulcrum of an attempt to leverage a wartime advantage across dimensions.

 “Yes,” Hermann manages.
 “Yes, you’re quite right.”

-“Oh god,” Newton rasps, one hand coming to press against his chest.
+“Oh god,” Newton rasps, one hand pressed to his chest.
 “Hermann.
 Please.
-Give a guy some warning.”
+Give a guy a little warning.”

 “I beg your pardon?”
-Hermann says, twisting to look at him, mystified and slightly alarmed.
+Hermann twists to look at him, mystified and alarmed.

-“You can’t just call me right; you can’t just pull this surprise validation out of thin air and expect me to—oh my god, is it hot in here?
+“You can’t just call me right; you can’t just pull surprise validation out of thin air and expect me to—oh my god, is it hot in here?
 Like, do you feel hot, possibly?
-I’m going to lie down.”
-Newton gives up on whatever battle he is fighting with his core muscles and collapses back onto the bed.
-"I feel light-headed, slightly.
+I think I’ll lie down.”
+Newton gives up on whatever battle he’s waging with his core muscles and collapses back onto the bed.
+“I feel light-headed.
 I feel strangely turned on and also really awful at the same time.
-I think I—"
+I think I—”

 “Shut up,” Hermann snaps, without any fondness at all, whatsoever, in any way, shape, or form.

-“That would be unfair to the world, though,” Newton says, struggling to sit.
+“That would be unfair to the world, though.”
+Newton struggles to sit.
 “This was a bad decision.
 Why did I lie down?
 I’m pretty sure my muscles have been replaced with lactic acid.
 I literally can barely use them.”

 Hermann rolls his eyes and pulls the other man up by his blazer.

 “I can’t believe you chose this blazer over my leather jacket, by the way.
 I like that jacket.
-I look like a shameless pretentious hipster, rather than a cool, edgy hipster.
+This makes me look like a shameless, pretentious hipster, rather than a cool, edgy hipster.
 The demographic of this blazer and denim combo is not my demographic.
 It’s not yours either.
 You just—assigned me to a new demographic and I don’t like it.
 I don’t want—I don’t want to be here I—”

-Newton snaps the end off his increasingly brittle monologue.
+Newton scalpels away the end of an increasingly brittle monologue.

 “You burned that jacket,” Hermann says gently.
 “The day after.”